A History as Colorful as Texas Wildflowers

 Soon after purchasing the resort, the owners started the move towards offering luxury accommodations and services to create an all-encompassing destination spa experience.
 Grounds and garden redesigns kicked off these efforts and over the next few years there were widespread renovations indoor throughout the resort including the front desk, Garden Library, the Lake Room, Living room, training room, lounge areas, the dining room, boutique and all guest rooms including the addition of the Lady Bird Suite.

 In spring of 2004, after extensive renovations, the 25,000 square-foot LakeHouse Spa opened with spacious men’s and women’s locker rooms, the outdoor Palm Pool with a hot tub and cabanas, the Pool Barn which is home to an indoor Junior Olympic-length lap pool, 30 treatment areas including garden tents and suites and the Bamboo Room – a private outdoor treatment suite with in-ground hot tub, the Iris Salon, the Aster Café and two acres of terraced foliage and aquatic gardens.
-Since 2004, Mike and Billy have continued to enhance the property with guest room redesigns, common area refurbishments, adding new fitness equipment and offerings and welcoming top chefs and best-selling authors and noted experts for guest programs throughout the year.
+Since 2004, Mike and Billy have continued to enhance the property with guest room redesigns, separate HVAC units for each room to ensure better air quality, common area refurbishments, adding new fitness equipment and offerings and welcoming top chefs and best-selling authors and noted experts for guest programs throughout the year.

 Not long after the new spa opened, Lake Austin Spa Resort quickly became recognized for its casual elegance centered on comfort and beauty.
 Ranked Top 10 for over 10 years by Travel + Leisure and Conde Nast Traveler including most recently, #1 Resort in Texas and the Midwest.